imoralescs/imoralescs.github.io/dom.md

 ## Events

 Event is something that the browser or user can interact with.
 One of the most important features of the DOM is that it provides you with event binding functionality out of the box.
+An event is a signal that something has happened.
+All DOM nodes generate such signals (but events are not limited to DOM).

 Event binding is the act of attaching event listeners that will be triggered based upon actions on certain nodes in the Document Object Model.